 - Other types of abnormal sensations in the arms, hands, or fingers.

 Cervical myelopathy describes compression of the spinal cord itself.
-The spinal cord is the information highway/pipeline to all parts of the body.
+The spinal cord is the information highway/pipeline to all body parts.
 There is a range of symptoms that can include:

 - Same symptoms as cervical radiculopathy